zwmuam/Genomic_analyses_of_Chelidonium_majus/README.md

 ### Included analyses

 This project employs computational genomics approaches to:
-- Sort contigs anc calculate basic assembly statistics
+- Sort contigs and calculate base assembly statistics,
-- XXX
+- XXX,
-- Identify MLP and GRP gene family members in proteome resulting from conceptual translation of the C. majus proteome and orthologous groups
+- Identify MLP and GRP gene family members in proteome resulting from conceptual translation of the C. majus proteome and orthologous groups,
-- Analyze gene structures, conserved domains, and motif compositions
+- Analyze gene structures, conserved domains, and motif compositions,
-- Parse annotation results and create tables and figures
+- Parse annotation results and create tables and figures,
+- Analyse promoters (upsrteam regions) of MLP or GRP proteins and extract significantly overrepresented regulatory motifs.